 There is no urgent need therefore for UK passport holders (whether based in the UK or elsewhere) to look into applying for an Irish passport at this time.
-Potential applicants should take time to establish the facts in relation to their entitlement and be aware that this is peak season for passport applications.
+Potential applicants should take time to establish the facts in relation to their entitlement.

 I was born in Great Britain and I am of Irish heritage.
 Am I entitled to Irish citizenship/passport?

 It depends.
 If you were born outside the island of Ireland and if either of your parents was an Irish citizen who was born in the island of Ireland, then you are entitled to Irish citizenship, and entitled to apply for an Irish passport under Irish law, irrespective of where you reside.